- General Education CLAS Core courses and earning a degree

-Any student who wishes to earn a BA, BS, BFA, or BM degree must complete a major and all the General Education CLAS Core requirements as indicated on the student's degree audit.
+Any student who wishes to earn a BA, BS, BFA, or BM degree from the College of Liberal Arts and Sciences must complete a major and all the General Education CLAS Core requirements as indicated on the student's degree audit.
 Other graduation requirements that a student must complete include the needed grade point averages and the fulfillment of the CLAS and UI residence requirements.
+See Earning a degree for additional information.

-- Any student held to the older GE requirements may switch to the new GE CLAS Core requirements, but once making this choice may not switch back to the older requirements.
+- Any student held to the older General Education requirements may switch to the new CLAS Core requirements, but once making this choice may not switch back to the former requirements.
 Students interested in making this change should first discuss the choice with an advisor and then request the change in 120 Schaeffer Hall.

 Student should keep in mind that different colleges within the University of Iowa have different General Education requirements.
 Students should contact their CLAS advisor and/or the Academic Advising Center for more information.
 Information is also available at the various collegiate websites and in the General Catalog.

-Students who have received an associate degree from a two-year institution participating in articulation agreements with the University of Iowa are considered to have satisfied all requirements of the GE CLAS Core, except for the World Languages requirement and the Diversity and Inclusion requirement, if the program of study for which the degree was awarded includes the following:
+Students who have received an associate degree from a two-year institution that participates in articulation agreements with the University of Iowa are considered to have satisfied all requirements of the General Education CLAS Core (except for the World Languages requirement and the Diversity and Inclusion requirement) as long as the associate degree awarded includes the following:

 - Completion of an agreed upon group of courses; and